 — But doing this requires some knowledge and research, as well as a few key tools.
 Here we explain how to mint an NFT

-The world of NFTs is full of jargon and complexities; from allow lists and NFT drops, to gas fees and flipping, we’ve likely all spent some time getting to grips with some new words in order to understand how NFTs work.
+The world of NFTs is full of jargon and complexities; from allow lists and NFT drops, to gas fees and flipping.
+We have likely all spent some time getting to grips with some new words in order to understand how NFTs work.

 But occasionally, understanding the space goes beyond simply learning what a term means: it requires you to grasp a whole process.
-The process of minting an NFT from a new drop is a good example of this in action.
+The process of minting an NFT through a drop is a good example of this in action.

-So in this article, we’ll talk you through how to mint an NFT from a new collection.
-We’ll discuss what it means, how it differs from buying an NFT on the secondary market and the different things you’ll need to consider before you get started.
+So in this article, we’ll talk you through how to mint an NFT.
+We’ll discuss what it means, how it differs from buying an NFT on the secondary market and the different things you’ll need to consider before starting.

 Are you ready to engage with one of the most interesting aspects of Web3?
 Let’s get started.

 Let’s start at the beginning – what exactly does it mean to mint an NFT?

 Simply put, minting means making a digital asset come to life on a blockchain network.
 This means it can be bought and sold, and effectively “owned” via the blockchain.
 Minting can be thought of as the “birth” of that token.

 Artists and creators might mint their work as an NFT, for example.
 Issuing that work onto the blockchain enables them to display the work on their marketplace profile, and of course, trade it as an asset.